 The First Nak Muay

 Nak Muay means fighter in Thai.
 The most famous ancient fighter was Nai Khanomtom.
 Legend has it that in 1774, while a prisoner in Burma, he fought 10 Burmese fighters, one after the other, and beat them all.
 The Burmese King was very impressed.
-For this reason he freed Nai Khanomtom and allowed him to return to his home in Thailand where he quickly became famous and spread his new fighting style which spread like wildfire all across Thailand.
+For this reason he freed Nai Khanomtom and allowed him to return to his home in Thailand.
+He quickly became famous and his new fighting style spread like wildfire all across Thailand.

 Unfortunately few teachers are left who can pass on this ancient martial art.
 Luckily Rawai Muay Thai is one of only a few gyms in Thailand that offers Muay Boran classes.
 Our trainers Tuk, Chanchai, Soleh and Padu are certified in this ancient style.
 You can take private lessons with them to learn some aspects of this beautiful martial art.
 You can book classes in the gym office.
 Each private lesson costs 700 baht.